EcmaTC53/spec/docs/Hardware Components/sensors/Temperature-Melexis-MLX90614.md

 ## 1 Scope

-This document defines the ECMAScript class supporting the MLX90614 temperature sensor from NXP Semiconductors.
+This document defines the ECMAScript class supporting the MLX90614 temperature sensor from Melexis.

 ## 2 Conformance